-Lock-up We have agreed not to sell, transfer or dispose of any shares of our common stock or similar securities for a period of 180 days after the date of this prospectus, subject to certain exceptions.
-All of our directors, officers and certain stockholders have agreed with the underwriters, subject to certain exceptions, not to sell, transfer or dispose of, directly or indirectly, any shares of our common stock or securities convertible into or exercisable or exchangeable for our common stock for a period of 180 days after the date of this prospectus.
-See "Shares Eligible for Future Sale" and "Underwriting" for more information.
-Risk Factors: You should carefully read and consider the information set forth under the heading "Risk Factors," beginning on page 12 of this prospectus and all other information set forth in this prospectus before deciding to invest in our Class B common stock.
-Payment and settlement: The underwriters expect to deliver the shares against payment on \cdot Transfer agent: Continental Stock Transfer & Trust Co.
+Listing and trading symbol: Our Class B common stock has been approved for listing on the Nasdaq common stock or similar securities for a period of 180 days from the commencement of sales of this offering, subject to certain exceptions.
+All of our directors, officers and certain stockholders have agreed with the underwriters, subject to certain exceptions, not to sell, transfer or dispose of, directly or indirectly, any shares of our common stock or securities convertible into or exercisable or exchangeable for our common stock for a period of 180 days after the effective date of the registration statement.
+See "Shares Eligible for Future Sale" and

+Capital Market ("Nasdaq") under the symbol "RR."

+Lock-up We have agreed not to sell, transfer or dispose of any shares of our the heading "Risk Factors," beginning on page 12 of this prospectus and all other information set forth in this prospectus before deciding to invest in our Class B common stock.